UANATACA/RA-REPO/ra_gui.md

 Digital certificates are created and used as part of a life-cycle that includes three fundamental stages:

-- registration including documentation
+- Registration including documentation
-- data validation
+- Data validation
-- certificate issuance
+- Certificate issuance

 The complete flow is explained in the next section <a href="#section/Flow-chart">Flow chart</a>